Zondax/fil-parser/data/README.md

 ## /data

-`data` dir contains tipsets, traces and ethlogs downloaded from nodes.
+`heights` dir contains tipsets, traces and ethlogs downloaded from nodes.

 In the following table rows:
 * `Node` indicates the version of the node.